 Arrest and Trial.
 Eleven days after the cemetery party, Darlie Routier was arrested and charged with the murder of her children.
 The evidence seemed stacked against her and when her trial began, the prosecution emphasized the key issues:

-• Coroner Janice Townsend-Parchman testified the boys' wounds were savage and deep, but described Darlie's as hesitation wounds, possibly self-inflicted, and her huge breast implants were intact.
+• Coroner Janice Townsend-Parchman testified the children’s wounds were savage and deep, but described Darlie’s as hesitation wounds, possibly self-inflicted, and her huge breast implants were intact.

 • Paramedic Larry Byford said Darlie never asked about the condition of her children when she was in the ambulance on the way to the hospital.

 • Charles Hamilton, a fingerprint expert who examined the scene, said the only prints found were those of Darlie and her children.

 • Tom Bevel, a blood expert,* testified the blood on Darlie’s nightshirt belonged to her sons.
 It had been sprayed on her and he suggested this could have happened as she raised her arms upward in a stabbing motion.

 • Nurses at the hospital testified that Darlie did not appear grief-stricken over the loss of her sons.
 They claimed she seemed more concerned about telling everyone she had picked up the knife from the kitchen floor, which would explain why her prints were on the handle.